This article may be sponsored or include a provided product or affiliate link. See the footer and Affiliate Disclaimer for full details.

 But somehow, Club1Hotels has managed to do just that.

-Now, in addition to killer luxury hotel deals, a no holds barred price guarantee, and a year of free membership for all my readers, they’re offering even more: 5% back on all bookings.
+Now, in addition to killer luxury hotel deals, a no holds barred price guarantee, and a year of free membership for all my readers, they’re offering a new Rewards Package that existing members can join at a discounted price of $79 annually.
+With this package you will get 5% back on all bookings.

 That’s right, that means for every $20 you spend on a hotel, car, cruise or flight through Club1Hotels, you’ll get $1 (in the form of points) to put toward your next Club1Hotels booking.